automationhacks/automationhacks.github.io/_posts/2020-01-26-using-intellij-to-speed-up-your-dev-workflow.md

 While trying to find a file, often we just know the name vaguely by memory.
 In Search, It is sufficient to just mention the Initials of the file and IntelliJ would list out all the files which match that criteria

-Let&#8217;s say, for example, I want to search for all test files which start with `A` and have Test suffix, I can just enter `ATes` and see all the file names which match this.<figure class="wp-block-image size-large">
+Let's say, for example, I want to search for all test files which start with `A` and have Test suffix, I can just enter `ATes` and see all the file names which match this.<figure class="wp-block-image size-large">

 <img loading="lazy" width="750" height="299" class="wp-image-380" src="https://i2.wp.com/automationhacks.blog/wp-content/uploads/2019/10/image-6.png?resize=750%2C299&#038;ssl=1" alt="" data-recalc-dims="1" /> </figure>